Goldschmidt classification: Siderophile elements

-Most siderophile elements have practically no affinity whatsoever for oxygen: indeed oxides of gold are thermodynamically unstable with respect to the elements.
+Most siderophile elements have practically no affinity for oxygen: indeed, oxides of gold are thermodynamically unstable.
 They form stronger bonds with carbon or sulfur, but even these are not strong enough to separate out with the chalcophile elements.
-Thus, siderophile elements are bound through metallic bonds with iron in the dense layer of the Earth's core, where pressures may be high enough to keep the iron solid.
-Manganese, iron, and molybdenum do form strong bonds with oxygen, but in the free state (as they existed on the primitive Earth when free oxygen did not exist) can mix so easily with iron that they do not concentrate in the siliceous crust, as do true lithophile elements.
+Thus, siderophile elements are bound with iron through metallic bonding in the Earth's core, where pressures may be high enough to keep the iron solid.
+Manganese, iron, and molybdenum do form strong bonds with oxygen, but in the free state (as on the early Earth) can mix so easily with iron that they do not concentrate in the siliceous crust, as do true lithophile elements.
 However, ores of manganese are found in much the same sites as are those of aluminium and titanium, owing to manganese's great reactivity towards oxygen.

 Because they are so concentrated in the dense core, siderophile elements are known for their rarity in the Earth's crust.
 Most of them have always been known as precious metals because of this.
 Iridium is the rarest transition metal occurring within the Earth's crust, with an abundance by mass of less than one part per billion.
 Mineable deposits of precious metals usually form as a result of the erosion of ultramafic rocks, but are not highly concentrated even compared to their crustal abundances, which are typically several orders of magnitude below their solar abundances.
-However, because they are concentrated in the Earth's mantle and core, siderophile elements are believed to be present in the Earth as a whole (including the core) in something approaching their solar abundances.
+However, because they are concentrated in the Earth's mantle and Earth's core, siderophile elements are believed to be present in the Earth as a whole (including the core) in something approaching their solar abundances.